Entrepreneurship in the Service of Art and Culture

 As early as 1806, he obtained authorisation from Milan’s Teatro Carcano to retain copies of the orchestral materials of performed operas, thereby establishing the nucleus of a proprietary musical archive to be used for hire.
 This initiative marked the embryonic stage of what would later become the Ricordi Historical Archive, an extensive collection of scores, vocal reductions and documents now recognised as one of the most important private music archives in the world.

 Throughout the nineteenth century, the archive expanded through further acquisitions.
-Tito Ricordi, Giovanni’s son, took over theatrical archives from various cities and, in 1825, purchased the entire archive of Teatro alla Scala, amassing thousands of manuscript scores and orchestral materials.
+Ricordi took over theatrical archives from various cities and, in 1825, purchased the entire archive of Teatro alla Scala, amassing thousands of manuscript scores and orchestral materials.

 This systematic effort to preserve and collect original autograph materials ensured, on the one hand, the safeguarding of Italy’s operatic heritage, and, on the other, placed Ricordi in a position of authority over performances: any theatre wishing to stage an opera had to turn to the publisher that held the authentic materials.